AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/cloud-manager.md

 ---

-# Cloud Manager e AEM as a Cloud Service
+# CLOUD MANAGER e AEM AS A CLOUD SERVICE

 Explore a finalidade do Cloud Manager e como ele funciona com o AEM as a Cloud Service.